 - If you are borrowing a car: You will need to check with the owner of the vehicle to see if it has insurance.
 If it does, you will need to be added to the policy for the period you will be driving the car.
 Please be aware an additional excess may apply.
 If there is no insurance, it is advisable to take out at least third-party insurance.

 - If you are renting a car: The car rental company must offer you insurance.
 You can take out insurance with a provider of your choice, but it must be equivalent to that provided by the rental company.

 - If you are buying a car: You can choose your form of cover.
 Remember, you are only covered for collision and accident damage to your car if you take out a comprehensive policy.

 The car insurance market in New Zealand might be a lot smaller than you’re used to overseas.
 With fewer insurers competing for business, you might be surprised at the discounts they are prepared to offer.
-Get multiple quotes, ask if they’re willing to price match and look for deals.
+Get multiple quotes, ask if they’re willing to price match and look for deals and discounts.

 How do I compare cover?

 When deciding between policies, there are specific features of which to be aware.
 Make sure you appreciate how a policy deals with each of the following, so you understand the coverage and costs.

 - What does the policy cover?
 Two policies of the same type may still carry different kinds of cover.
 Look at the core policy benefits, optional inclusions and exclusions.
 You might broadly be covered for all vehicle damage, but it needs to be damage that results from something covered by your policy.

 - How much are you covered for?
 The sum insured in your policy is what is payable in the event of a total loss.
 Depending on the policy, this might be the market value of the car, including depreciation at typical market rates, or an agreed sum that should be enough to cover the full cost of the vehicle.